accaderi/RAG-chatbot-with-gemini/documents/knowledge_base_en.md

     A: Examples include a script to find unused items in the View Map, a script to automatically number zones based on their position, a script to detect duplicate Element IDs, and utilities to import/export data to and from Excel.
 *   **Q: What do I need to run them?**
     A: You need an open Archicad project, a Python environment, and the `archicad` and `openpyxl` Python packages installed.
+*   **Q: What technology was used for the Archicad Automation Scripts?**
+    A: This project consists of several scripts developed in Python, using the `archicad` API module and the `openpyxl` library for Excel integration.

 © 2024 Accaderi.
 All rights reserved.